rdelpoux/ESP32freeRTOS/Realtime.md

 ![probes](https://user-images.githubusercontent.com/57991923/134173253-c9426799-a8c7-4cf9-9f38-db5377b86162.jpg)

-2.1 Two competing tasks
+1. Two competing tasks
-  2.1.a First try
+  - a First try

     Run the program: IF4_TP_S2_Q21a.ino

       1. Describe briefly what is done by the program and the result obtained on the oscilloscope.
 Justify this result.
       2. Open a serial monitor.
 What can you notice?

-  2.1.b Two tasks in competition (variant)
+  - Two tasks in competition (variant)

     Run the program: IF4_TP_S2_Q21b.ino
       1. What is the difference with the previous program?
       2. What is the impact on the operation on the oscilloscope and the serial monitor?
       3. How can this problem be avoided?

-2.2 Periodic tasks
+2. Periodic tasks
   2.2.a First approach

     Run the program: IF4_TP_S2_Q22a.ino